 Character

-Knowing what the cough sounds like is an extremely important diagnostic clue.
-The terminology used by parents to describe the character of their child’s cough is very variable and the use of local dialect may add to the confusion.
-You should therefore listen to the child cough yourself which is likely to occur spontaneously in clinic.
+Knowing what a cough sounds like is an extremely important diagnostic clue.
+The terminology used by parents to describe the character of their child’s cough is variable and the use of local dialect may add to the confusion.
+You should therefore listen to the child cough yourself which thankfully, is likely to occur spontaneously in clinic.
 If this does not occur you can ask the child to cough on command or ask if the parent has a video recording of the cough.
 The character of the cough should guide you as to whether it is caused by a suppurative or non-suppurative process.
-The former would usually result in a wet cough (also described as moist, chesty, a smokers cough, rattly) and the later a dry cough (also described as tickly, croupy, barking).
+The former usually results in a wet cough (also described as moist, chesty, rattly or a smokers cough) and the later a dry cough (also described as tickly, croupy or barking).

 Onset

-The onset of chronic cough can also give valuable clues as to the cause.
+The onset of chronic cough can also give valuable diagnostic clues.
 If it has been present since birth then airway malacia or another congenital anomaly should be considered.
-If the cough was preceded by a choking episode in a previously well child the inhalation of a foreign body should be considered.
-The parent should be asked about this specifically.
+If the cough was preceded by a choking episode, inhalation of a foreign body should be considered.
+The parent should be asked about this specifically when taking the history.

 Chronic Wet Cough